GenieTim/OneNoteExporter/README.md

 Export some OneNote pages as a combined HTML file.

 At the moment, it works for me, but may need additional adjustments for your use.
+An introduction how I used this repo can be found in my [Blog](https://www.genieblog.ch/blog/en/2020/onennote-to-latex).

 - [OneNoteExporter](#onenoteexporter)
   - [Overview](#overview)